 What is Cobb syndrome?

-Cobb syndrome is characterised by vascular lesions and neurological deficits.
+Cobb syndrome is a genetic disorder characterised by vascular lesions and neurological deficits.
 It is also known as spinal arteriovenous metameric syndrome (SAMS) and cutaneous meningospinal angiomatosis.

 While first described by Berenbauch in 1890, the syndrome is most closely associated with Dr Cobb’s description of a clinical case in 1915.